Angelinis/VR_Escape_room_2021/README.md

 The walking sounds come from the `Dynamic Move Provider (Script)` and the `Edited Action Based Snap Turn Provider (Script)` inside the `XR Origin`.
 Besides, the last script is based on an `Edited Snap Turn Provider Base (Script)` which was changed and adapted..

 Tip: The building plane has a proportion of 6 meters in Real, and 10 in the plane 100%.
 Which provides a conversion rate of 0.60.

+The `Training Manager` script has been created to manage the training scene.
+It takes as inputs three empties: Scene1, Scene2, and Scene3.
+Besides that, it takes as input the `XR Origin` of the Scenes, because there are three different `XR Origin`.